 The Art of Jean Mannheim - June 27

 Early Pasadena artist Jean Mannheim was one of several prominent Arroyo Seco artists who established the city as a center for the arts in the early twentieth century.
-Richard Reitzell, a direct descendant of the artist, will cover the breadth of his career and share examples of his broad range of subjects from landscapes to portraits.
-As author of From a Versatile Brush: The Life and Art of Jean Mannheim (Arroyo Publishing, 2011), Reitzell chronicles sixty years of the artist’s work and will share some of the plein-air landscapes of California’s unspoiled shorelines, valleys, mountains, and deserts.
-The lecture will take place at a 1882-83 farmhouse designed by George Stimson.
-Reserve your space for this program: http://mannheim.bpt.me.
+Richard Reitzell, a direct descendant of the artist, covered the breadth of his career and shared examples of his broad range of subjects from landscapes to portraits.
+As author of From a Versatile Brush: The Life and Art of Jean Mannheim (Arroyo Publishing, 2011), Reitzell chronicled sixty years of the artist’s work and shared some of the plein-air landscapes of California’s unspoiled shorelines, valleys, mountains, and deserts.
+The lecture took place at a 1882-83 farmhouse designed by George Stimson.

 Eyes on the Universe - July 18

 Since the beginning of the 20th century, Southern California - particularly Pasadena - has been world-renowned in astronomy, cosmology, and astrophysics.
 The Carnegie Observatories have been at the forefront in each of these fields since its founding in 1904 by George Ellery Hale.
 For the past 40 years, most of the research has taken place at the Observatories’ large telescope facilities in northern Chile.
 Dr. John Mulchaey, director of the Observatories, will describe many of the fascinating discoveries and talk about today’s “golden age” of astronomy and the promises it holds for decoding the mysteries of the Universe.
 This lecture will be held on the Carnegie Observatories campus, which includes the original 1912 office building designed by Myron Hunt.
-Reserve your space for this program: http://carnegie.bpt.me.
+This date is SOLD OUT.

 Cultivating Camellias - August 29